 Improvisational violinist and creativity expert, Stephen Nachmanovitch says, “Not only is practice necessary to art, it is art.”

 Freedom, in music and life, he says lies in, developing “technique to burn.”

-So, if you want to get to your version of Carnegie Hall, “Practice, practice, practice!”
+So, if you want to create great results that matter to you, “Practice, practice, practice!”